networknt/light-doc/content/en/tutorial/aws-lambda/lambda-proxy.md

 ### petstore-proxy

-Watch the video for the project walthrough.
+Watch the video for the project walkthrough.

 {{< youtube CSkAJhnTxzo >}}